Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 client’s needs, one of which employs a relational database, and four that use the PyData stack.

-## Relational Database with Geospatial Extension
+## Relational Database With Geospatial Extension

 Perhaps the first approach that comes to mind is the use of a relational database such as PostgreSQL and an extension like PostGIS which allows the use